-Sometimes there would be a feeling of bit alienation, but in it, there is a tightly knit thread of togetherness and motherly tenderness that bears testimony of how close we are.
+Sometimes there would be a feeling of bit alienation, but in it, there is a tightly knit thread of togetherness and motherly tenderness that bears testimony to how close we are.

 Today when I am jotting these words, my eyes are full of tears as I want to hold my daughter in my arms, hug her and never leave her.
 But I know ultimately she will have to enter into a new family.
 She will have another mother in mother-in-law.
 There is now stillness in my life with hardly any words to say or repeat.

-I then got a job, started working in a company.
+I then got a job and started working in a company.
 Like my life, I kept tossing from one company to another.

 It is a never-ending story, as it is about me, my life, and my daughter, who is shining with age, as one is on the verge of getting wrinkles and the other is enjoying her youth, but one thing that binds us together is our hearts that beat together.

 There is still stillness in my life as I tend to jot down these words, but there is a voice within my bubbling heart.
 It is bubbling with agonizing tenacity and hopes that life will turn for me to make me a soul that the world would be willing to see and remember.